Murray out as Henderson returns to Ireland squad

-Ireland: Conor Murray to miss rest of autumn campaign as Iain Henderson returns to squad
+Ireland: Scrum-half Conor Murray to miss rest of autumn campaign as Iain Henderson returns to squad

 Last updated on .From the section Irish Rugby